KennethJAllen/kalman-filter/README.md

 # kalman-filter

-An implementation of the Kalman filter for predicting the dynamics of a falling object based on noisy observations.
+An implementation of the Kalman filter for predicting the dynamics of various systems based on state evolutions and noisy observations.

 ## How to run